Surrogacy and Egg Donation for Intended Parents

 What to Expect at Each Stage of Your Surrogacy or Egg Donation Journey

-At the Egg Donor & Surrogacy Institute (EDSI), we guide intended parents through every step of the surrogacy and egg donation process.
+At the Egg Donor & Surrogacy Institute (EDSI), we guide intended parents through every step of the surrogacy and egg donation process including matching, medical coordination with your fertility clinic, and legal parentage support.
 With decades of experience, our team provides expert matching, personalized support, and coordination of medical and legal services.

 From your first consultation to welcoming your baby, we handle each stage with compassion and clarity.
 You’ll receive guidance, emotional support, and regular updates so you feel confident and informed throughout.